-Bruno Boesch spent his first fifteen years of employment on corporate transactions and finance.
-He then acted as counsel and arbitrator in a wide range of international commercial and investment disputes, alongside a growing wealth management and estate planning practice, with a strong component of cultural goods issues.
+Bruno Boesch spent his first fifteen years of practice on corporate transactions and finance.
+He then acted as counsel and arbitrator in a wide range of international commercial and investment disputes, alongside a growing wealth management and estate planning practice, with a strong component of fine art and other cultural property matters.

 He has been ranked steadily as a leader in the above fields.

-Bruno has resigned from the partnership, staying of counsel to the firm, focusing on a handful of private clients and their families, art collections and philanthropic ventures, while also exploring, speaking and writing about certain art world and cultural heritage preservation issues.
+Bruno has resigned from the partnership, staying of counsel to the firm, focusing on a handful of private clients and their families, their art collections and philanthropic ventures, while also exploring, speaking and writing about selected art world issues.

-He holds a law degree from the University of Geneva and took an MCJ at New York University and worked with a Wall Street law firm before joining Froriep.
+He holds a law degree from the University of Geneva, he took an MCJ at New York University and worked with a Wall Street law firm before joining Froriep.
 His working languages are English and French, he also speaks German and Swedish.

 Bruno is a member of the Geneva Bar Association and the Swiss Bar Association.
 He is registered as a European Lawyer with the UK Solicitors Regulation Authority.

 He is the editor of The Art Collecting Legal Handbook, (2nd edition, 2016, Thomson Reuters).
-He is also the author of a novel, Le Cardinal Epingle, published in 1998, under the nom de plume, Paul Gorgon.
+He is also the author of a novel, Le Cardinal Epinglé, published in 1998, under the nom de plume, Paul Gorgon.